yyang9301/AHW/README.md

 ## 2016/09/28
 * Removed for loop used to "grow" the SAWS data
 * All extreme events re-calculated with same results

+## 2016/09/29
+* Calculated extreme events for SAWS time series based on a static analysis period (1981 - 2010)
+* Changed file naming convention for extreme event results to differentiate the results calculated with the static periodd